Liberation (play)

 Liberation is a 2025 American memory play by Bess Wohl.
 Developed by the Roundabout Theatre Company, it explores second-wave feminism, memory, and the complexities of social change across generations.
 The play premiered off-Broadway at the Laura Pels Theatre in February 2025, directed by Whitney White, and transferred to Broadway in October 2025 at the James Earl Jones Theatre.
+The production won the 2026 Tony Award for Best Play.
+On May 4, 2026, it was announced that Bess Wohl won the 2026 Pulitzer Prize for Drama for Liberation.